kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson2_Using_EXCEPT_and_INTERSECT.md

         e.BaseSalary
     FROM Employees e
     WHERE EXISTS (
-        SELECT 1 FROM Employees sub
+        SELECT 1 FROM Employees e sub
         WHERE sub.ManagerID = e.EmployeeID
           AND sub.IsActive = 1
     ) AND e.IsActive = 1